 A number of major parks that are still open include those outlined below.
 Most smaller community parks throughout the Lower Mainland also remain open.

 (Note: This list is accurate to the best of our ability at the time of writing of this article.
 The status of individual venues may change at any time.)

-- Ambleside Park in West Vancouver – the entire waterfront route from the Capilano River to Dundarave is open as usual (although with restrictions in some areas for cyclists).
-Just be sure to stay as far away from other people along the seawall as you can, or just stick to the wide open areas.
+- Ambleside Park in West Vancouver – the waterfront route from the Capilano River to Dundarave is open for people to enjoy.

 - Belcarra Regional Park – the park just north of Port Moody remains open.
 To help people maintain physical distancing, the loop around Sasamat Lake has been designated one-way until further notice.

-- Boundary Bay Regional Park – the children’s playground is closed, but the beach and trails at the park in Tsawwassen are open.
+- Boundary Bay Regional Park – the children’s playground has now reopened.
+The beach and trails at the park in Tsawwassen are also open.

 - Bridal Veil Falls – the provincial park up past Chilliwack re-opened for day-use as of the middle of May.

 - Cultus Lake Provincial Park – the park in the Fraser Valley opened for day-use.
 Its campgrounds are also open again beginning on June 1st.